markjamesm/Chippy/README.md

 # Chippy

-Chippy is a [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) emulator written in C#.
+Chippy is a [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) emulator (technically an interpreter...) written in C#.

 ## Tests

-Chippy currently passes the following test ROMS from the [CHIP-8 test suite](https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file):
+Chippy currently passes the following tests from the [CHIP-8 test suite](https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file):

 - [CHIP-8 Splash Screen](https://github.com/Timendus/chip8-test-suite?tab=readme-ov-file#chip-8-splash-screen): ✅

+## Instructions

+To run, checkout the source and build.
+Chippy comes packaged with test ROMs that you can load via the interface on launch.

 ## Screenshot